Key dates — Community Grants Program 2023–2024

 - Applications close: Monday 3 April 2023 at 5pm

-- Notification: Successful and unsuccessful applicants will be notified in July/August 2019
+- Notification: Successful and unsuccessful applicants will be notified in September 2023

-Organisations may apply for more than one project across the two streams to the maximum amount of the stream.
+There are two funding streams for the Program in 2023–2024.
+Organisations may receive funding for projects in each stream to the maximum amount.
 A separate application form must be submitted for each project.

 Community Strengthening Grants — up to $3,000

-These grants are suited to small local community groups run by volunteers to:
+These grants are suited to local not-for-profit organisations and groups to: